 Access and the VA are the primary site of community psychiatry training for residents.
 PGY3 residents spend half a day per week for 3 months at Access.
 They become integral members of treatment teams.
-Residents also rotate through the VA Neuroleptic Clinic for half a day per week for 3 months.
+Residents also rotate through the VA Community Psychiatry Clinic for half a day per week for 3 months.

 Each year a PGY4 resident will have the opportunity to apply for our new Community Psychiatry track, which includes an intensive outpatient experience at the Program for Assertive Community Treatment (PACT), recognized internationally as the site where the ACT model was developed.